chairbender/my-virtual-pet-collection/README.md

 A free, open-source app for virtual pet enthusiasts.
 Track your collection, completion, and hatches.

+Some names have been translated to English via online tools when official English translations were not found.
+I make no claims as to their accuracy.

 ## Getting Started

 This project is a starting point for a Flutter application.